Men at Work (1990 film): Development

 The original screenplay was tentatively titled Clear Intent and was written in the mid-1980s.
 Estevez came up with the idea while he was filming the 1985 movie St. Elmo's Fire.

-"I was living in a studio apartment in Santa Monica at the time, and I was up late one night sitting at the kitchen table working out some story ideas on my computer.
+Said Estevez, "I was living in a studio apartment in Santa Monica at the time, and I was up late one night sitting at the kitchen table working out some story ideas on my computer.
 All of a sudden, this trash truck came roaring down the alley under my window.
 It was 5 a.m. and it just struck me -- no one had ever done a movie about trashmen before."

 It was slated to star another Brat Packer alongside Estevez, such as Judd Nelson.

 At one stage, John Hughes was going to be producer or director, according to Estevez.
 "When I was reading it, I thought it was so good, so close to my bone, that I had written it", said Hughes.
 "Emilio wants to direct it, and I'm sure he will be able to.
 He can do anything.
 He can act, he can write, he can direct.
 He's surpassed me in that respect.
-I can't act--I wish I could."
+I can't act--I wish I could.

 Estevez wound up writing 15 different drafts of the film.
-He said he had no intention of using his brother in the movie, but Sheen said he wanted in after reading the script.
+He said he had no intention of having his brother Charlie star in the movie, but Sheen said he wanted a part after reading the script.
 "He felt he needed a comedy at this point of his career", Estevez said.

-Estevez eventually raised funds from Epic Pictures, which provided the $9 million for the film.
+Epic Pictures provided the $9 million budget for the film.

 The film's title was changed to Pop 65 then to Men at Work.

-Shooting
+Filming

 Most of the movie was shot in Redondo Beach and Hermosa Beach in California.